Other Training & Education Opportunities

 Health Disparities Cancer Research Education

-DUKE Cancer Disparities Translational Research Partnership (NCCU-DCI-CDTRP), directed by Kevin Williams, PhD (NCCU), and deputy director of DCI Steven Patierno, PhD, is developing the infrastructure for translational cancer health disparities research, education, and training for graduate students and postdoctoral fellows, with pilot research projects focusing on the molecular aspects underlying the increased lethality of prostate and inflammatory breast cancer in African Americans.
+DUKE Cancer Disparities Translational Research Partnership (NCCU-DCI-CDTRP), directed by Kevin Williams, PhD (NCCU), and deputy director of DCI Steven Patierno, PhD, to develop the infrastructure for translational cancer health disparities research, education, and training for graduate students and postdoctoral fellows, with pilot research projects focusing on the molecular aspects underlying the increased lethality of prostate and inflammatory breast cancer in African Americans.
 This has direct application to prevention, detection, and treatment.
 The program provides laboratory training and a robust Translational Immersion Experience (TIE) program that spans the translation spectrum for underrepresented minority trainees including in-depth, hands-on exposure in clinical trial operations, clinical care, and community and patient engagement.The National Cancer Institute funded North Carolina Central University (NCCU) –

 The DCI Office of Health Equity, together with partners in the Duke Health Disparities Consortium — which includes the Center for Bio-Behavioral Health Disparities Research, the Duke Consortium on Social Equity, the Duke Office of Diversity & Inclusion and the Duke Office for Institutional Equity — has instituted a patient navigator system, with one of the goals being to educate healthcare system personnel on structural, cultural, and healthcare system barriers that impact access to and usage of cancer screening services and resources.